 Tip: Remarketing ads appear on and off Amazon, making this tactic a great way to stay top of mind.
 Since your total potential remarketing audiences depends on the size of the audience that has viewed your product detail page, consider remarketing following key buying periods like Prime Day and the holiday season, when your product detail pages may have seen increased page views.

 3. Stand out in your category

-Once your products are retail ready and optimized for conversion, we recommend investing in ad types that will help you stand out in your category and differentiate your brand from peer products.
+Once your products are retail-ready and optimized for conversion, we recommend investing in ad types that can help you stand out in your category and differentiate your brand from peer products.
 We call this owning your aisle.
 For example, a soap company might use Sponsored Display product targeting to reach shoppers browsing relevant categories (e.g., soap), similar products (e.g., peer soap bands), or complementary products (e.g., shampoo).

 4. Build your brand

 Once you’re confident you’re owning your aisle, we recommend increasing consideration with products like video and display ads through the Amazon DSP and Sponsored Brands.
 At this stage, consider bidding on broader shopping queries (e.g., “soap”) and reaching in-market audiences.
 In-market audiences are audiences whose shopping patterns suggest they may be interested in your product.